SizweMalobola/Shopping_cart/README.md

 - Use of React hooks & lifecycle methods.
 - Use of core React concepts like props & state.

+### Issues

+- Shoping page doesn't load, only works when running app on development mode.

 ## Live Demo